 What should we make of the Trump administration’s highly unusual decision to classify its 48-hour notification to Congress?
 The law doesn’t explicitly require that these notifications be submitted in unclassified form.
 But doing so forces the transparency that the 48-hour reporting intended to provide.
 Fully classifying the justification makes it much harder for the public to engage their elected representatives from an informed position, and indeed, makes it much harder for members of Congress to engage on the issues in public.
 Especially given the administration’s inability thus far to articulate a coherent legal rationale for the Soleimani strike — while officials are nonetheless willing to make statements on the record — the administration should put forward an unclassified version of its report as soon as possible.
 (The administration also should heed reporting requirements under other statutes that I won’t delve into here).

-Whether classified or not, the combination of the required 48-hour reporting and the 60-day countdown to termination of hostilities could create a meaningful lever for Congress going forward.
+Whether classified or not, the combination of the required 48-hour reporting and the 60-day countdown to the termination of hostilities could create a meaningful lever for Congress going forward.
 To be sure, the administration is likely to argue that “hostilities,” as that term is understood for War Powers Resolution purposes, concluded when the strike was completed (as presidents have argued with targeted strikes in past instances), and thus that the 60-day clock is no longer ticking.
-(For more on that type of justification, see Todd Buchwald’s analysis at Just Security.)
+(For more on that type of justification, see Todd Buchwald’s analysis.)
 But that argument here would ignore the facts already unfolding in the direction of more violence and new troop deployments, as well as any future hostilities that are quite likely to occur over what may be an extended period of time.

 If Congress does want to stop the President from bringing us further toward a war with Iran, the War Powers Resolution is not the only — and indeed may not be the best — mechanism to use.
 The War Powers Resolution has significant gaps (such as the lack of a definition of “hostilities”) and has been weakened over the decades, as Steve Pomper and I discussed in this Policy Roundtable.
 Perhaps most important for future action by Congress following the Soleimani strike is the factor of a presidential veto, as Brian Egan and I explained: